git-for-windows/git-for-windows.github.io/Rebasing-Git-for-Windows.md

     >So meta.
     >When there is a line that starts with a `-` or a `+` but then continues with a space, that's good!
     >It means that the context of our changes changed.

+The newer `git range-diff` may also be used.